Mike Muscala: Los Angeles Lakers (2019)

 On February 6, 2019, Muscala was traded, along with Wilson Chandler, Landry Shamet and a number of future draft picks, to the Los Angeles Clippers in exchange for Tobias Harris, Boban Marjanović and Mike Scott.
 The following day, he was traded to the Los Angeles Lakers in exchange for Michael Beasley and Ivica Zubac.

 Oklahoma City Thunder (2019–2023)

 On July 10, 2019, Muscala signed a 2-year deal with the Oklahoma City Thunder.

+Following his tenure with Philadelphia, Muscala is indirectly credited by fans for the 76ers' drafting of Tyrese Maxey.
+In August 2020, his game-winning three-point shot against the Heat ensured the Thunder's protected 2020 pick would fall to #21.
+The game was inconsequential to that year's playoffs but Oklahoma City trading the rights to the pick in the upcoming draft (rather than future second round picks) was contingent on staying in the top 20.
+Philadelphia later selected Maxey at 21st overall with the Thunder's selection via Orlando.

 In November 2020, Muscala exercised his player option and returned for a second season with the Thunder.
-On January 25, 2021, Muscala made a career-high six three-pointers and scored 23 points during a 125-122 win over the Portland Trail Blazers.
+On January 25, 2021, Muscala made a career-high six three-pointers and scored 23 points during a 125–122 win over the Portland Trail Blazers.

 On August 12, 2021, Muscala re-signed with the Thunder.
 On March 8, 2022, he underwent season-ending surgery on his right ankle.

 On August 4, 2022, Muscala re-signed with the Thunder.

-Boston Celtics (2023–present)
+Boston Celtics (2023)

 On February 9, 2023, Muscala was traded to the Boston Celtics in exchange for Justin Jackson and two future second-round draft picks.
 Muscala made his Celtics debut a day later, recording 12 points and two rebounds in a 127–116 win over the Charlotte Hornets.

+Muscala wore No. 57 in Boston to honor his late mother, who was born in 1957.

+Washington Wizards (2023–2024)

+On June 22, 2023, the Celtics traded Muscala to the Washington Wizards as part of a three–team deal involving the Memphis Grizzlies.
+The Wizards received Muscala, Danilo Gallinari, and the No.35 overall pick in the 2023 NBA draft from Boston as well as Tyus Jones from Memphis in exchange for Kristaps Porzingis who landed in Boston.
+Additionally, Boston received the No. 25 overall pick in the 2023 NBA draft and a 2024 first round pick (via GSW) from Memphis, while the Grizzlies acquired Marcus Smart.

+Detroit Pistons (2024)

+On January 14, 2024, Muscala was traded to the Detroit Pistons, along with Danilo Gallinari, in exchange for Marvin Bagley III, Isaiah Livers and future draft considerations.
+He was bought out on February 28, after playing 13 games.

+Second stint with Oklahoma City (2024)

+On March 2, 2024, Muscala signed with the Oklahoma City Thunder.
+On July 13, Muscala announced his retirement from professional basketball.

+Coaching career

+On August 9, 2025, the Phoenix Suns hired Muscala as an assistant coach under head coach Jordan Ott.